karanthakakr04/devops-bootcamp-exercises/9 - AWS Services/chapter9-exercises.md

 ## Exercise 7

-- [ ] Task 1: Set up SSH credentials in Jenkins
-  - In the Jenkins web interface, navigate to "Manage Jenkins" > "Manage Credentials".
-  - Click on "Jenkins" in the "Stores scoped to Jenkins" section.
-  - Click on "Global credentials" and then "Add Credentials".
-  - Select "SSH Username with private key" as the kind.
-  - Provide a meaningful ID and description for the credentials.
-  - Enter the username for accessing the EC2 instance (e.g., "ubuntu").
-  - Select "Enter directly" for the private key and paste the contents of the private key file associated with the EC2 instance.
-  - Click "OK" to save the credentials.
+### Understanding the `-o StrictHostKeyChecking=no` Flag

+In the provided pipeline script, the `-o StrictHostKeyChecking=no` flag is used in the SSH command to disable strict host key checking.
+While this flag simplifies the SSH connection process by automatically adding the server's public key to the `known_hosts` file without verification, it poses a security risk.

+When connecting to an SSH server for the first time, the server sends its public key to the client, which is then stored in the `~/.ssh/known_hosts` file.
+In subsequent connections, the client compares the server's public key with the one stored in the `known_hosts` file to verify the server's identity and prevent man-in-the-middle attacks.

+By using `-o StrictHostKeyChecking=no`, the client automatically adds the server's public key to the `known_hosts` file without prompting or verifying it.
+If an attacker manages to intercept the connection and present a different public key, the client will trust it blindly, potentially compromising the security of the connection.

+#### Alternative Methods for Secure SSH Connection

+1. **Manual Verification**: Instead of using `-o StrictHostKeyChecking=no`, you can manually verify the server's public key by connecting to the server separately and comparing the displayed public key with the one provided by the server administrator or through a secure channel.

+2. **SSH CA (Certificate Authority)**: Implement an SSH CA to manage and sign host keys.
+By using signed host keys, clients can verify the authenticity of the server's public key against the trusted CA, eliminating the need for manual verification or disabling strict host key checking.

+3. **SSH Fingerprints**: Compare the SSH fingerprint of the server's public key with a pre-shared fingerprint.
+The fingerprint can be obtained securely from the server administrator or through a trusted source.
+If the fingerprints match, the client can trust the server's identity.

+While these alternative methods provide more secure ways to establish SSH connections, they may require additional setup and coordination with the server administrator.

+For the purpose of this exercise, we will proceed with using the `-o StrictHostKeyChecking=no` flag, but it is important to be aware of the security implications and consider implementing more secure methods in production environments.

-- [ ] Task 2: Update the Jenkinsfile
+- [ ] Task 1: Update the Jenkinsfile
   - Open the Jenkinsfile from the previous exercise's project.
   - Add a new stage called "Deploy" after the existing stages.
-  - Inside the new stage, use the `sshagent` block to connect to the EC2 instance using the SSH credentials created in the previous task.
+  - Inside the "Deploy" stage, use the `sshagent` block to connect to the deployment server using the existing SSH key (`my-key.pem`) created in Exercise 4.
-  - Use the `sh` step to execute the necessary commands to deploy the application on the EC2 instance.
+  - Use the `sh` step to execute the necessary commands to deploy the application on the deployment server.
 For example:

     ```groovy
     stage('Deploy') {
       steps {
-        script {
         sshagent(['my-ssh-key']) {
-            sh """
+          sh '''
-              ssh -o StrictHostKeyChecking=no ec2-user@<ec2-instance-public-ip> "
+            ssh -o StrictHostKeyChecking=no ec2-user@<deployment-server-public-ip> "
               docker stop my-app || true
               docker rm my-app || true
-                docker pull ${DOCKER_REGISTRY}/${IMAGE_NAME}:${env.IMAGE_VERSION}
+              docker pull <docker-registry>/<image-name>:${env.IMAGE_VERSION}
-                docker run -d --name my-app -p 80:3000 ${DOCKER_REGISTRY}/${IMAGE_NAME}:${env.IMAGE_VERSION}
+              docker run -d --name my-app -p 80:3000 <docker-registry>/<image-name>:${env.IMAGE_VERSION}
             "
-            """
+          '''
         }
       }
     }
-    }
     ```

-  - Replace `<ec2-instance-public-ip>`, `<docker-registry>`, `<image-name>`, and `<tag>` with the appropriate values for your EC2 instance and Docker image.
+  - Replace `<deployment-server-public-ip>` and `<docker-registry>` with the appropriate values for your deployment server and Docker registry.
+  - Use the `${env.IMAGE_VERSION}` variable to reference the incremented version from the previous stages.

-- [ ] Task 3: Test the deployment
+- [ ] Task 2: Test the deployment
   - Push the updated Jenkinsfile to the Git repository.
-  - Trigger the Jenkins pipeline and verify that the application is deployed successfully on the EC2 instance.
+  - Trigger the Jenkins pipeline and verify that the application is deployed successfully on the deployment server.
-  - Access the application using the public IP or DNS name of the EC2 instance.
+  - Access the application using the public IP or DNS name of the deployment server.

 ## Exercise 8